neurodance/teams-ai/teams.md/src/components/include/essentials/graph/typescript.incl.md

 <!-- migration-note -->

 :::note
-If you're migrating from an earlier preview version of the Teams AI v2 library, please see the [migration guide](../migrations/v2-previews) for details on breaking changes.
+If you're migrating from an earlier preview version of the Teams SDK, please see the [migration guide](../migrations/v2-previews) for details on breaking changes.
 :::

 <!-- package-overview -->